 Got a Question You Want Answered on the Podcast?

-Every month I’m doing a Q&A episode where I answer your questions about strategies for growing your business.
+Every month or so I’m doing a Q&A episode where I answer your questions about strategies for growing your business.
 If you ask something I can’t answer or I feel will be better answered by a specific expert, I’ll find that person to get an answer for you.

 To ask a question to be answered on the podcast, leave a comment below.